bootdotdev/blog/content/clean-code/beautiful-language-and-beautiful-code.md

 My point with all this "isEven" nonsense is that code _can_ be fun, interesting, and entertaining - I'm not trying to say it can't be.
 I'm doing some mental gymnastics, however, in that I define all these "jokes through code" as normal language.
 It's a medium through which humans express themselves creatively to one another, just like film, poetry, novels, or blogging.

-None of the examples above are actually intended to run in production.
+None of the examples above are intended to run in production.
 If they were, they would be examples of ugly code indeed.